variemai/YAC_SIM/README.md

 Αddresses can be inserted through the command line (one by one) or by a file.

 **Available Simulation commands:**
-- **source < filename >**:  Reads addresses from a file with a given filename and reports Hits & Misses.
+- **source < filename >**:  Reads addresses from a file with a given filename and reports Hits & Misses  (Sample files trace.txt, trace1.txt).
 - **display**:  Displays the contents of the Cache and the Statistics (Hit/Miss Ratio).
 - **clear**:  Clears the contents of the Cache and the resets the Stastistics
 - **cmd**:  Display the available commands